 SADDLE BACK WALL COPING sheds surface water in two directions and is commonly used on boundary walls, in conjunction with pier caps.
 Internal and external corner units are less commonly available with this type of coping, so it is generally used in straight runs.

 FLAT TOP WALL COPING is popular in modern construction because the style complements a minimalist aesthetic.
 Flat precast concrete wall caps are versatile, because internal and external corner units are the same.
 They are ideal for use where railings are required to be surface fixed and their function can double as a bench when they are used to cap low-level walls.

 CHAMFERED WALL COPING can be used in a wide range of standard and off standard of design applications, but is commonly used to match deep capping stones in heritage areas.
 Their flat tops provide an ideal surface for fixing steel railings.

 ROUND TOP and other unusual designs are used in a myriad of design applications.
 Killeshal carries a limited standard range of these round topped precast concrete wall caps and customers are advised to contact our technical department for drawings and advice.

 Vandal-proof Wall Caps

-At KPC-UK we manufacture two types of vandal proof wall caps- one to suit walls with a rendered finish and one to suit unflustered walls such as red-brick walls.
+At KPC-UK we manufacture vandal proof wall coping.
+These particular vandal proof wall caps are designed to suit walls with a rendered finish in particular.

-The first type features an integrated expanded metal mesh which is laid flat against the wall face before rendering and the render coat is applied over the mesh.
+The vandal proof coping features an integrated expanded metal mesh which is laid flat against the wall face before rendering and the render coat is applied over the mesh.
 This will give a surprisingly strong bond between the wall cap and wall and will make it very difficult to unseat the wall caps.